If you receive a parking violation in The Town of Frisco or Frisco Marina, Colorado, you can pay for it through the following options:

 "Someone else had my car; I wasn't even driving it"

 The registered owner has joint responsibility with the person driving his or her car.
-Unless it can be shown by the registered owner that the car was driven without permission, the registered owner, renter or lessee is responsible for a parking citation.
+Unless it can be shown by the registered owner that the car was driven without permission, the registered owner, renter or lessee is responsible for a parking violation.

 "The violation was not enforced in the past"